 In such cases, it is imperative to lead the feedback with data.
 When you sit down for the conversation, hand out prior instances where the employee under-performed or made repetitive mistakes.

 Show them the number of chances they got, and clearly state the changes they need to make if they want to stay.
 This way you not only communicate the feedback better but also provide clarity that may not have come through the manager.

 Letting someone go

-Firing is a task that no professional willingly wants to take up.
-But, as an HR, it is mandatory to own up to that responsibility, and build a smooth exit process.
+Firing is a task that no professional willingly want to take up.
+But, as an HR, it is mandatory to own up to that responsibility and build a smooth exit process.
 Whether it is individual termination or a mass layoff, HR becomes the wall between the employee/s and the organization.

 Handling ethics outside policies